 • During your internship, you will assist in ongoing work and/or work independently under the guidance of experienced staff members in one of the following topic areas:

-• Analyses of the international trade activities of German companies based on firm-level microdata.
-The work includes:
+• Analyses of the international trade activities of German firms based on firm-level data.
+The work comprises

-• empirical analysis of the data using microeconometric methods.
+• the empirical evaluation of the data using microeconometric methods.

 Unique assets: your skills and qualifications